gitlabhq/terraform-provider-gitlab/website/docs/index.html.markdown

   requirement when working with GitLab CE or GitLab Enterprise e.g. https://my.gitlab.server/api/v3/.
   It is optional to provide this value and it can also be sourced from the `GITLAB_BASE_URL` environment variable.
   The value must end with a slash.

+* `cacert_file` - (Optional) This is a file containing the ca cert to verify the gitlab instance.
+This is available for use when working with GitLab CE or Gitlab Enterprise with a locally-issued or self-signed certificate chain.

+* `insecure` - (Optional; boolean, defaults to false) When set to true this disables SSL verification of the connection to the
+  GitLab instance.